 This hotel’s signature restaurant Cocina del Mar offers of the most romantic, sweepingly beautiful views in all of Mexico.
 It offers a seafood-forward menu with the best that the Baja Peninsula has to offer: charred octopus with cilantro and peanut butter pesto, blue prawns and shishito peppers served with ginger and garlic, and a chorizo and shrimp casarecce that will leave you begging for more.

-The more casual La Palapa offers authentic Mexican dishes like tacos and ceviches—and on Fridays serves up an elegant “Rosé and Seafood BBQ,” where you can indulge in a freshly grilled seafood platter followed by a rosé popsicle for dessert.
+The more casual La Palapa offers authentic Mexican dishes like tacos and ceviches—and on Fridays serves up an elegant "Paella and Flamenco" party, a convivial seafood cookout where live music and hearty rice-and-seafood dishes take center stage.
 After dinner, head back to your tastefully-decorated casita, all of which offer private balconies with either plunge pools or hammocks.

 Best Spa: Banyan Tree Mayakoba, Playa del Carmen

 If massages, body treatments, and all sorts of pampering are what the two of you are after, look no further than this Playa del Carmen destination, which is often ranked among the best spas in Mexico.
 Begin your experience in “The Rainforest,” a luxe collection of hydrothermal facilities including a vitality pool, aromatherapy steam room, Finnish sauna, ice fountains, bucket showers, and a rainforest walking trail, as well.